lightning/bolts/07-routing-gossip.md

 The `must_be_one` field in `message_flags` was previously used to indicate the presence of the `htlc_maximum_msat` field.
 This field must now always be present, so `must_be_one` is a constant value, and ignored by receivers.

+Upfront fees compensate routing nodes in the case of payment failure for the opportunity cost of fees that they could have otherwise earned, so they are expressed as a proportion of the node's advertised routing fees.
+A maximum proportion is enforced to ensure that nodes don't advertise upfront fees that shift their economic incentive to failing rather than forwarding payments.
+A default value is set to save network bandwidth on values that are likely to remain unmodified for the majority of nodes.

 ## Query Messages